 UDW+ stores major components of financial, student, HR, and research data.
 The UDW+ Program will continue to expand to include other areas.
 From the initial planning phases of the project to the design, requirements, and functionality of the new interactive dashboards, administrators, staff, department heads, and faculty from across NYU are collaborating to ensure the University will have timely access to accurate and integrated information for making critical decisions.

 The first project of the UDW+ Program is Financial Reporting and Analytics.
 One of the primary goals of the UDW+ program is improving financial reporting and analytics by providing more intuitive and flexible access to financial data.
-This project will impact the entire financial reporting community, as Brio will eventually be replaced by UDW+.
+This project has impacted the entire financial reporting community, as Brio will eventually be replaced by UDW+.
 Deans, department heads, principal investigators, grant administrators, fiscal officers, executive leadership, and many others collaborated to design a variety of financial dashboards and reports tailored to meet the needs and requirements of groups throughout the University.
 ITS then developed and incorporated them into the new service.

-To address specifc needs of a school/division, advanced financial reporting users have the ability to create and share custom ad hoc reports.
+To address specific needs of a school/division, advanced financial reporting users have the ability to create and share custom ad hoc reports.
 Ad hoc reports can be created with basic and complex analysis, adding graphs, formatting reports, as well as other advanced functions of the reporting tool.

 To ensure continued improvements, the financial reporting and analytical capabilities are enhanced on a quarterly basis.

-The Departmental Metrics Dashboard compiles for selected departments the indicators identified by the Provost's Council on Science and Technology, and included information on the department's faculty and research staff, faculty achievements, proposal submissions, grants and students, as well as external comparative metrics.
+The Departmental Metrics Dashboard was originally created for selected academic departments identified by the Provost's Council on Science and Technology, and included information on the department's faculty and research staff, faculty achievements, proposal submissions, grants and students, as well as external comparative metrics.